mjordan/islandora_dump_datastreams/README.md

 ### Example output

 Each object that is ingested will get its own subdirectory beneath the output directory.
-Within each object directory will be written all the files that correspond to the object's datastreams, named using datastream IDs and extensions that map to the datastream's MimeType:
+Within each object directory will be written all the files that correspond to the object's datastreams (excluding datastreams that you configure the module to "skip"), named using datastream IDs and extensions that map to the datastream's MimeType:

 ```
 /tmp/ouputdirectory
 ├── islandora_23
-│   ├── DC.xml
 │   ├── MEDIUM_SIZE.jpg
 │   ├── MODS.xml
 │   ├── OBJ.jpg
 │   ├── TECHMD.xml
 │   └── TN.jpg
 ├── islandora_24
-│   ├── DC.xml
 │   ├── MEDIUM_SIZE.jpg
 │   ├── MODS.xml
 │   ├── OBJ.jpg
 │   ├── TECHMD.xml
 │   └── TN.jpg
 └── islandora_25
-    ├── DC.xml
     ├── MEDIUM_SIZE.jpg
     ├── MODS.xml
     ├── OBJ.jpg